Feeling hungry? We present you a list of America’s most iconic eats at top restaurants around Singapore.

 1. Decker Barbecue

 For delish BBQ meats that are cooked using low and slow smoking methods, head down to Decker Barbecue.
 This joint does a great Texas barbecue at honest pricing, and with a good dose of Southern hospitality.
 We particularly love the perfectly smoked pork spare ribs that you can find in the Decker feast set.
-Go ahead and add on juicy wagyu brisket and spicy lamb sausage – we won’t judge.
+Go ahead and add on juicy wagyu brisket and smoked chicken – we won’t judge.

 Decker Barbecue, #01-17, The Quayside, 60 Robertson Quay, Singapore 238252

 This lively modern smokehouse specialises in tender, juicy meats prepared on-site using smokers specially flown in from the US.
-Its beef brisket hits the spot with just enough charred and fatty bits, while the Nashville chicken chop is battered to perfection.
+Its beef brisket hits the spot with just enough charred and fatty bits, while the peri peri chicken chop is battered to perfection.
 If you’re going in a group, load up on the mother of all platters (it feeds five).
-One order includes pastrami burnt ends, sausages, fried buffalo wings, brisket spring rolls, tomahawk steak, beef short rib and spiced pork ribs.
+One order includes pastrami burnt ends, sausages, fried buffalo wings, brisket spring rolls, dry aged steak, and lime and chipotle pork ribs.
 On the drinks side, you’ll find a range of craft beers.
 But we encourage you to down the famous pickleback (a whisky shot chased with pickle brine) at least once.

 Meatsmith, multiple locations including Telok Ayer and Little India